botworld-wiki/beatburger.github.io/index.md

 ## Botworld Adventures News

-- **Community Wiki Launch**: We’re excited to have you check it out!
+- [Community Wiki Launch](/news): We’re excited to have you check it out!
+- [Teddies of Scrapyard](/news): Find all of the hidden teddy bears in the Scrapyard Danger Zone!
+Event ends Jan.
+3rd.
-- **New Bot Coming soon**: there's also a gems giveaway on the official socials.
+- [New Bot Coming soon](/news): there's also a gems giveaway on the official socials.

 </div>